gonzajf/java-bites/src/main/java/OCP Study Guide/chapter-03.md

 In addition to being a list, a LinkedList, is a double-ended queue.
 A double-ended queue is different from a regular queue in that you can insert and remove elements from both the front and back of the queue.
 The main benefit of a LinkedList is that it implements both the List and Queue interfaces.
 The tradeoff is that it isn’t as efficient as a “pure” queue.
 An ArrayDeque is a “pure” double-ended queue and it stores its elements in a resizable array.
 The main benefit of an ArrayDeque is that it is more efficient than a LinkedList.

+### Map

+You use a map when you want to identify values by a key.

+#### Comparing *Map* Implementations

+A HashMap stores the keys in a hash table.
+This means that it uses the *hashCode()* method of the keys to retrieve their values more efficiently.
+The main benefit is that adding elements and retrieving the element by key both have constant time.
+The tradeoff is that you lose the order in which you inserted the elements.
+Most of the time, you aren’t concerned with this in a map anyway.
+If you were, you could use LinkedHashMap.
+A TreeMap stores the keys in a sorted tree structure.
+The main benefit is that the keys are always in sorted order.
+The tradeoff is that adding and checking if a key is present are both *O(log n)*.